sleeptoken/zettelkasten/Bluetooth reverse engineering.md

 ### Bluetooth low energy

 - Or BLE is very focused on low energy consumption.
 And so you can find devices that can run month or even years on a single battery charge using Bluetooth Low energy.
-- BLE is also focused on a very fast connection setup.
+- BLE is also focused on a very fast connection setup & we mostly interact with services & characteristics though a device might also use more low-level communication based on L2CAP.
 - Now, obviously, low power consumption also comes with a couple of drawbacks, and so BLE in general has a pretty low bandwidth, and so it's not really suitable for high bandwidth applications such as audio.
 ## Gatt (Generic Attribute Profile)